Bagarre/Pi2D2/README.md

 Its a basic javascript driven SVG using snap.svg and gets AHRS data from Stratux.

-I'm currently buggy as hell and Im beating the poor Stratx 10 times a second.
+Its currently buggy as hell and I'm beating the poor Stratx 10 times a second.
 IE TONS of room for improvement.

 Screen Resolution is 480x320 and intended for the 3.5" PiTFT hats.
 I built it in a way to allow larger screen resolutions and each widget can be moved around independently.
 The idea was, if it was a larger screen, re-organize the stuff to make sense vs make everythig bigger.